Vitamin B for Nerve Pain

 In cases of vitamin B deficiencies it is necessary to consider if there are any dietary factors that may be contributing to this issue.
 The food you eat can make a dramatic difference in how your body functions, which ultimately affects how you feel.
 If one is not getting enough B vitamins from their diet, this may also need to be considered as a contributing factor to the manifestation of one’s symptoms, such as pain or fatigue.

-Using functional medicine to treat vitamin B deficiencies in patients with nerve pain, our chiropractic physicians help your body heal faster by making sure it has all the necessary ingredients.
-While this may be done with supplementing with B vitamins, our providers may also suggest dietary recommendations, if necessary, to help support the health of you and your body.
+Using functional medicine, a nutrition-informed approach for vitamin B deficiencies in patients with nerve pain, our chiropractic physicians help identify potential contributing factors and build a plan to support your body’s healing capacity.
+While this may be done with supplementing with B vitamins, our providers may also suggest dietary recommendations, or other tools like Class IV Laser Therapy if necessary, to help support the health of you and your body.

 It should be noted that ingesting high amounts of vitamin B6 may cause a severe side effect known as sensory neuropathy, if taken in excessive doses for extended periods.
 Before supplementing B vitamins for nerve pain or maintenance of health, speak with your chiropractic physician or licensed healthcare provider to see if this is right for you.